-On Armenian side you will stay in your car.
+On the Armenian side, you will stay in your car.
 The border crossing doesn't take more than 15-20 minutes (usually).

-On Armenian side, driver will need to fill out some customs information, so you can enjoy your time, by visiting some coffee on the border.
+On the Armenian side, the driver will need to fill out some customs information, so you can enjoy your time, by visiting some coffee on the border.

 Oh, yeah in Georgian side there is Tax-Free shopping available.